escoses100/stacknsleuth/README.md

-# stacknsolve
+# stacknsleuth
-Companion app for some pottery or cups as a game.
+Companion app for some pottery, boxes, or cups as a customizable mystery game.